PayThePizzo/Data-Structures-and-Algorithms/Theory/4 - Heap/1 - MAX HEAP.md

 ### Process

 We can use the procedure `Max_Heapify` in a bottom-up manner to convert an array $A[1 \ldots n]$, where $n = A.length$, into a max-heap.
-By Lemma 2, half of the nodes are leaves so each is a 1-element heap to begin with.
+By Lemma 2, half of the nodes are leaves so each is a 1-element max-heap to begin with.
 The procedure `Build_Max_Heap` goes through the remaining nodes of the tree and runs `Max_Heapify`on each one.

 ```python